Database

 Search the FCCmigex Database

 The freely available, interactive tool below allows you to use the FCCmigex database in an easily accessible and searchable way.
-We recommend using the Chrome, Brave, or Edge web browsers when using the tool.
+We recommend using Chrome, Brave, or Edge web browsers.
 The Mozilla Firefox browser sometimes results in display errors.

-Getting started: Select from the home screen below to either explore (i) chemical data or (ii) reference data.
-The tool can be expanded into full-screen mode by clicking the double sided arrow in the bottom right corner.
-Check out the video on the right for a quick introduction on how to search the tool and find the data you’re most interested in.
+Getting started: Select from the home screen below to either explore all data, plastic-related data or references.
+The tool can be expanded into full-screen mode by clicking the double-sided arrow in the bottom right corner.
+Check out the video on the right for a quick introduction on how to search the dashboard and find the data you are most interested in.

 View and search the database